TCU IS Application Process

 - If external funding for the project begins during the TCU IS project award period, the unspent TCU IS funding covering the same project expenses will be returned to the fund.

-- Awards will be made for 12 month periods.
+- Awards will be made for a 12 month period.
 Funds must be utilized by the date given in the award letter.
-Awards will be issued with partial funding on June 1, 2020.
+Awards will be issued with partial funding on June 1, 2021.
 PI(s) must commit to giving a status report and presentation at the mid-point (6 month) and end (12 month) of the funding period.
 Full funding will be made available contingent upon satisfactory progress as presented at the mid-point (6 month) presentation.

 - A final report on the project is due to the Director of Sponsored Programs within 60 days of the project completion or expiration of the funding award, whichever comes first.